RodTol/Crossway/README.md

 * Vertex, which implements the vertex of the graph.

-All the pictures (background and readme pictures) are contained in the Pictures folder outside of the package.
+All the pictures (background and readme pictures) are contained in the Pictures folder outside the package.

-### Suggestions for running the project